Steady-State Spread Bounds for Graph Diffusion via Laplacian Regularisation in Networked Systems: Results and Discussion

+The signal and interference covariances follow the model of Section~5.1, and the constants $d_{\max}$, $C(\rho,G)$, $\lambda_{\max}(L)$, and $\Lambda_{\mathrm{ref}}$ are computed from this instance.
 We include compact visual evidence to contextualise the theory without relying on implementation details.
 Figure~\ref{fig:schematic} provides a high-level schematic of the pipeline and constants that enter the bound.
-Figure~\ref{fig:xi-vs-bound} plots measured spreading $\xi(\mu)$ against the theoretical upper bound as $\mu$ varies on a log grid for a representative instance.
+Figure~\ref{fig:xi-vs-bound} plots spreading $\xi(\mu)$ against the theoretical upper bound as $\mu$ varies on a log grid for a representative instance.
 Figure~\ref{fig:rho-effect} shows how both the bound and measurements change with the propagation factor $\rho$ at a fixed~$\mu$.

 For the instance shown, the computed constants were $d_{\max}\!\approx\!1$, $\|\mathbf G\|_2\!\in(0,1)$ by construction, $\lambda_{\max}(\mathbf L)$ on the order of unity, and $\Lambda_{\mathrm{ref}}$ and $\lambda_{\max}(\tilde{\mathbf R}_s)$ determined from the synthetic covariances; together with the chosen $\rho$ these yield a modest prefactor $C(\rho,\mathbf G)$ and a small floor $C(\rho,\mathbf G)d_{\max}$.